AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### Configuring the Adobe Campaign Remote User {#configure-user}

-You need to set the password for the campaign-remote user.
+You need to set a password for the campaign-remote user.
 It is necessary in order to connect Adobe Campaign Classic with AEM as a Cloud service.

 1. Go to **AEM→Tools→Security→Users**.
 ![security users](assets/user.png)